Holy Land & Italy Pilgrimage - December 2, 2019

 - Daily Mass at holy sites

-- Roundtrip economy airfare from Omaha to Tel Aviv and return from Rome to Omaha on United Airlines
+- Roundtrip economy airfare from Chicago O’Hare to Tel Aviv and return from Rome to Chicago O’Hare on Austrian Airlines/ Lufthansa

 - One way airfare from Tel Aviv to Rome on El Al Israel Airlines